i-decosmis/HTS_KSE_VE_CONV/README/en/README.md

 * **Poker Size**
 * **Tarot Size**

-Each folder contains both PSD and PNG files, organized by card type and including card backs.
+Each folder contains both PSD *comp and PNG files, organized by card type and including card backs.

 ### PNG Organization 🖼️
 All PNG files are ready for upload to the [Make Playing Cards](https://www.makeplayingcards.com/) site, with details as follows: